-(Well, not completely true.
+Well, not completely true.
 I didn’t sign any contract for our tour.
 Dan signed the contract, while the rest of us looked on.
-As the token male, he was the most eager to jump aboard a tour and assume the lead.)
+As the token male, he was the most eager to jump aboard a tour and assume the lead.

-And then the story changed.
+But the story changed.
 My friends intimated that I should pull together with them to make a united stand.

 … For an upgraded tour!